frtunikj/sdc_behavioral_cloning/writeup.md

 #### 1. Starting Architecture

 As mentioned above the way to finding the final solution was started by a simple model containing a single convolution layer, and gradually introducing more complexity.
-As suggested by Udacity, the NVidia model (https://arxiv.org/pdf/1604.07316v1.pdf) was implemented with a slight addition i.e. the dropout layers).
+As suggested by Udacity, the NVidia model (https://arxiv.org/pdf/1604.07316v1.pdf) was implemented with a slight addition i.e. the dropout layers.
 The decision to introduce the dropout layers was in order to avoid overfitting.
 One could potentially use L1 or L2 regularization for the same purpose.
-In the next step, an image-cropping layer and a normalization of the date at the beginning of the network was introduced.
+In addition, an image-cropping layer and a normalization of the date at the beginning of the network was introduced.
+Last but not least, a new layer at the end was added in order to have a single output as it was required i.e. the steering angle.

 #### 2. Final Model Architecture